-In honor of Daytona Beach's very own Vincent Lamar Carter’s 21st NBA season, let’s look at some things that are younger than Vinsanity's historic career that few NBA players could even dream of.
+In honor of Daytona Beach's very own Vincent Lamar Carter and his 21 NBA seasons, let's look at some of the things that are younger than Vinsanity's historic career that few NBA players could even dream of.

 The multinational technology company launched on September 4, 1998.
-Today, Google.com is the most visited website on the planet, employs over 85,000 people and is also its own verb.
+Today, Google is the most visited website on the planet, employs over 85,000 people and is also its own verb.
 Carter was already four years removed from Mainland High School when Google first launched.
 A high school kid without Google.
 Imagine that?

 2. BlackBerrys and iPhones